AthinaKyriakou/mrbox/README.md

 ## Acknowledgements
-This project would not have been initiated and developed without the support of Mr. Iraklis-Angelos Klampanos and the Software & Knowledge Engineering Lab (SKEL) at NCSR-“Demokritos”.
+This project would not have been initiated and developed without the support of Mr. Iraklis-Angelos Klampanos and the Software & Knowledge Engineering Lab (SKEL) at NCSR “Demokritos”.